 CITY OF SARATOGA SPRINGS, UTAH

 MANAGEMENTS DISCUSSION AND ANALYSIS (UNAUDITED)

-June 30, 2024
+June 30, 2025

 - Internal Service Fund is used to account for the central financing of goods or services provided to various departments of the City or other governments on a cost-reimbursement basis.
 The City currently has one internal service fund.
 The Street Lighting Fund provides storage, repair, and maintenance. - Capital Projects Funds are used to account for financial resources to be used for the acquisition or construction of major capital improvements.
-These funds do not account for capital improvements financed by the proprietary funds.
+These funds do not account for capital improvements financed by the proprietary funds. - Municipal Building Authority Funds are used to account for financial resources to be used for the rental revenues from the City and the related bond payments.